-We performed a series of sensitivity analyses to assess the robustness of our findings (see Appendix D).
+We performed a series of sensitivity analyses to assess the robustness of our findings (see Appendix E).

 Definition of the treatment and control groups.
-In our first sensitivity analysis, we tested the robustness of our results to using alternative definitions of the treatment and control groups.22 This involves systematically varying the upper and lower earnings limits that determine the assignment of workers to either group in the reference year.
-The estimates for different choices of the treatment group's upper earnings limit and the control group's lower earnings limit are presented in Appendix D (see Figures D2 and D3).
+In our first sensitivity analysis, we tested the robustness of our results to using alternative definitions of the treatment and control groups.16 This involves systematically varying the upper and lower earnings limits that determine the assignment of workers to either group in the reference year.
+The estimates for different choices of the treatment group's upper earnings limit and the control group's lower earnings limit are presented in Appendix Figures E2 and E3.
 The results generally appear to be robust across different choices of the earnings limits, although narrowing the earnings range inevitably entails a loss in statistical precision.